percona/pmm-doc/docs/how-to/integrate-platform.md

  For more information, see [Install and set up PMM](../setting-up/index.md).

 ### Check that you are a member of an existing Platform organization
 1. Log in to [Percona Platform](https://portal.percona.com) using your Percona Account.
-If you are connecting via GitHub, make sure that you  set your email address as **public** in your GitHub account.
+If you are connecting via GitHub, make sure you set your email address as **public** in your GitHub account.
 If your email address is private instead, Percona Platform cannot access it to authenticate you.

 2. On the **Getting Started** page, check that the **Create organization** step shows an option to view your organization.